microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

 ## CONGRATULATIONS

-You have completed Lab B2 - Index your data in Azure AI Search and bring it into your custom engine copilot!
-If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-copilot/Lab02-RAG/CareerGenie).
+You have completed Lab B2 - Index your data in Azure AI Search and bring it into your custom engine agent!
+If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab02-RAG/CareerGenie).

 You are now ready to proceed to Lab B3 - Enhance User Experience with the Powered by AI kit!
 Select Next.